Home

 Hyacinth is an exceedingly beautiful flowering plant which wins the hearts many gardeners thanks to it charming elegance and wonderful fragrance.

-When you shop for the bulbs of Hyacinths, choose undamaged and solid ones, without any cuts, spots, softness, mushiness or rotten smell.
-If you want to make a nice arrangement of these plants, you should purchase at least ten bulbs, or better still a dozen.
+When you shop for Hyacinth bulbs, choose undamaged and solid ones, without any cuts, spots, softness, mushiness or rotten smell.

-Planting Hyacinth Flower
+Planting Hyacinth Bulbs

 If your climate conditions are relatively warm, it is better to put the bulbs into the fridge for twenty days and to plant them at the end of the fall or autumn.